ankit9459885203/AIRecommendation/README.md

-about - Building a recommendation system using Java and libraries like Apache Mahout to suggest products or content based on user preferences.
+About - Building a recommendation system using Java and libraries like Apache Mahout to suggest products or content based on user preferences.